rushikeshpol15/Test/src/READEME.md

 - Redux global state management library is used for state management
 - the all user details from json file users array is fetched and stored in redux state when the url is get change
 - all the tickets details is stored in redux state

-# Problem during using redux
-- whenever page refresh all state comes to initial value
+- the redux state is updated of the data comes from api